pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

 Special thanks to [this](https://www.twilio.com/blog/2015/10/4-ways-to-parse-a-json-api-with-ruby.html) Twilio article for help on parsing JSON with Ruby.

 Congratulations!
-You've just built a Twilio-powered MMS Simpsons quote-bot using nothing more than a few lines of Python.
-The tools in this guide -- using the `requests`, `twilio`, and `schedule` libraries, and more -- can be used in numerous ways to create applications with even more functionality.
+You've just built a Twilio-powered MMS Futurama quote-bot using nothing more than a few lines of Ruby.
+The tools in this guide -- using the `requests`, `twilio-ruby`, and `schedule` libraries, and more -- can be used in numerous ways to create applications with even more functionality.
 Try combining new APIs and libraries with some of Twilio's other features like [Voice](https://www.twilio.com/voice) or [IP Messaging](https://www.twilio.com/ip-messaging), and see what you can come up with!

 If you enjoyed this post be sure to check out the [Twilio Blog](https://www.twilio.com/blog/) for an endless string of interesting articles and fun projects.
 Also, feel free to check out my [personal blog](https://brodan.biz/blog/) for both technical and non-technical articles, and follow me on Twitter [@brodan_](https://twitter.com/Brodan_) to see when I publish new posts!